fatualux/Bash_Scripts/doc/downloader.md

 # YouTube Downloader Script

 ## Overview
 This Bash script provides a user-friendly interface to interact with yt-dlp, a powerful YouTube downloader.
-It utilizes Zenity for GUI dialogs and is designed to download videos, extract audio, or download entire video or audio playlists.
+It uses Zenity for GUI dialogs and is designed to download videos, extract audio, or download entire video or audio playlists.

 ## Requirements
 Ensure the following dependencies are installed: